paypal/squbs/docs/orchestration_dsl.md

 }
 ```

 The `this: Actor with Orchestrator` in the sample above is a typed self reference.
-It tells the Scala compiler that this trait can only be mixed into an `Actor` that is also an `Orchestrator` and therefore will have access to the facilities provided by both `Actor` and `Orchestrator`, using these facilities from the traits it got mixed into.
+It tells the Scala compiler that this trait can only be mixed into an `Actor` that is also an `Orchestrator` and therefore will have access to the facilities provided by both `Actor` and `Orchestrator`, using these facilities from the traits and classes it got mixed into.

-To use the OrchestrationFunctions inside an orchestrator, one would just mix this trait into an orchestrator as follows:
+To use the `OrchestrationFunctions` trait inside an orchestrator, one would just mix this trait into an orchestrator as follows:

 ```scala
 class MyOrchestrator extends Actor with Orchestrator with OrchestrationFunctions {